 Oracle Forms is a Rapid Application Development (RAD) tool that allows you to create data entry systems that use database objects (mostly information) from the Oracle Database.
 It uses the popular PL/SQL language.
 While originally Forms was a standalone product, currently it’s a component of Oracle Fusion Middleware.

 The first version of Oracle Forms was known by a different name – Interactive Application Facility (IAF) – and saw the light of day in 1981 (along with the second iteration of the Oracle Database).
 IAF was later renamed to FastForms and then SQL*Forms, which is where the current name comes from (it came along with version 4.0).
-The very first variant of this technology was only comprised of a compiler and a runtime interpreter, but it quickly grew and evolved.
+This technology’s first variant comprised only a compiler and a runtime interpreter, but it quickly grew and evolved.

 The main reason Forms got popular is the relative simplicity and ease of use.
 Creating Oracle Forms applications is a very natural process – anyone with basic SQL and PL/SQL knowledge can handle it.
 The work of Oracle Forms developers usually comes down to modifying so-called triggers, which are event-handling functions used to generate specific effects (i.e., opening a form after a button is pressed, etc.).
 Because of this, many things can be done without or with minimal coding.
 You can also change the form layouts using object libraries.
 The software also integrates with other solutions and allows you to generate forms using tools such as: